microsoft/qlib/docs/introduction/introduction.rst

 ======================  ========================================================================
 Name                    Description
 ======================  ========================================================================
 `Data layer`            `DataServer` focus on providing high performance infrastructure for users
                         to manage and retrieve raw data. `DataEnhancement` will preprocess the data and provide the best dataset to be fed into the models.
 `Interday Model`        `Interday model` focus on producing forecasting signals(aka. `alpha`).
                         Models are trained by `Model Creator` and managed by `Model Manager`.
                         Users could choose one or multiple models for forecasting.
-Multiple models could be combined with `Ensemble` module
+Multiple models could be combined with `Ensemble` module.
 `Interday Strategy`     `Portfolio Generator` will take forecasting signals as input and output
-                        the orders based on current position to achieve target portfolio
+                        the orders based on current position to achieve target portfolio.
 `Intraday Trading`      `Order Executor` is responsible for executing orders output by
                         `Interday Strategy` and returning the executed results.
 `Analysis`              Users could get detailed analysis report of forecasting signal and portfolio
                         in this part.
 ======================  ========================================================================